 During this period, the trend was for standardisation in the wine industry, but Domaine Vietti wanted to stand out, taking this opportunity to offer wines with individual character.
 And to do this, the yields were, and remain, limited.
 In the cellar, the length of the maceration depends on the vintage, then there is a maturation of 16 months in French casks and Croatian oak barrels.
 Bottling is carried out without fining or filtering in order to confer great concentration and exceptional longevity to the wines.

-Today, Domaine Vietti is managed masterfully by Luca Currado, Alfredo and Luciana’s son, and by their son-in-law Mario Cordero.
+Today, the Vietti estate is managed by Alfredo and Luciana Currado’s son Luca and his wife Elena.
 Together they are seeking to highlight the Langhe and Alba regions’ terroirs, crafting marvels with Barbera, a grape variety marked by aromas of cherry, prune and black pepper, all underscored by a beautiful acidity that ensures its legendary ageing potential.

 Here are the Vietti wines available at iDealwine